SashuPrakash/sashuprakash.github.io/README.md

 I'm Sashu Prakash.
 I plan to graduate from the [University of Maryland](https://umd.edu/) in 2025 with either a degree in Computer Science, or Mechanical Engineering (hopefully both actually).

-## Resources

-These are not things I'm involved in, just links to resources that may be helpful:
-* [Inclusive Therapists](https://www.inclusivetherapists.com/): get care from mental health experts centering to the needs of Black, Indigenous, and People of Color (BIPOC) and the 2SLGBTQIA+ community

 ## My Projects

 Here are the projects I'm working on: